-78. The other judgement of the Supreme Court which contains observations on notional seniority is Gangadhar Kar vs. Durgacharan Panda and Ors.
+73. The other judgement of the Supreme Court which contains observations on notional seniority is Gangadhar Kar vs. Durgacharan Panda and Ors.
 1995 (30) ATC 549.
 That was a case where the issue of seniority arose from the retrospective promotion of the appellant.
-The Court has held as follows:- it anybody's case that the decision of the Government to grant him promotion retrospectively was qualified by a condition that he will not be entitled to seniority.
-If he was granted retrospective promotion without any qualification whatsoever the High Court is right that his seniority must be determined on the basis as if he had continued in his parent department retaining his original seniority".
+The Court has held as follows:-

-..This view of the High Courts seems to be unassailable for the reason that once the first respondent was granted pro forma promotion retrospectively his seniority had to be fixed from the date on which he was granted such promotion.
-It is nobody's case that any condition was imposed in regard to seniority while permitting him to repatriate to the cadre of Laboratory Assistant nor is
+"...This view of the High Courts seems to be unassailable for the reason that once the first respondent was granted pro forma promotion retrospectively his seniority had to be fixed from the date on which he was granted such promotion.
+It is nobody's case that any condition was imposed in regard to seniority while permitting him to repatriate to the cadre of Laboratory Assistant nor is it anybody's case that the decision of the